opentoonz/opentoonz_docs/source/creating_movements.rst

 - **Center:** Click and drag the double circle at the center to change the center of the object.

 .. note:: The object center can be moved, but cannot change its position during the animation: once it is set, or modified, it is retained during all of the animation.
 If the center is changed many times, and you want to set it back to its original position, right-click the object in the schematic and choose Reset Center from the menu that opens.

-- **Position:** Click and drag anywhere to move the object; if the Shift key is pressed while dragging, the movement will be constrained in the horizontal or vertical direction.

 .. note:: As you roll over the handles, the cursor changes shape to indicate to you the operations you may perform.